City Guide for: Lhasa, Tibet

 Drepung Monastery

-Once the largest monastery in the world, Drepung Monastery is a sprawling complex of white buildings clinging to the hillside just outside Lhasa.
+Once the largest monastery in the world, Drepung Monastery is a sprawling complex of white buildings perched on a hillside just outside Lhasa.
 It was a major center of Gelugpa Buddhism and the former seat of the Dalai Lamas before the Potala Palace.
 Explore the various halls, chapels, and living quarters, and witness the monks' daily routines.
-The views from the monastery are also spectacular.
+The views of the Lhasa valley are also spectacular.

 Travel Time